rmak05/Flight_Booking_System/README.md

 This program allows users to books flight tickets and also check for available flights.
 It also has an admin access to manage and update flight data.
 It is advised that users read the instructions given below before using the program or in case of any query.

+# Note
+- Data regarding flights and airports will be added soon.
+- Input validity checks as of now aren't performed at all portions, will be fixed soon.

 # Concepts

 - Object Oriented Programming
 - File Handling
 - Multithreading
+- Data Structures and Algorithms

 # How to run the program